-Praxis Precision Medicines, Inc. ("Praxis" or the "Company") is a clinical-stage biopharmaceutical company translating insights from genetic epilepsies into the development of therapies for central nervous system ("CNS"), disorders characterized by neuronal excitation-inhibition imbalance.
+Praxis Precision Medicines, Inc. ("Praxis" or the "Company") is a clinical-stage biopharmaceutical company translating insights from genetic epilepsies into the development of therapies for central nervous system ("CNS"), disorders characterized by neuronal excitationinhibition imbalance.
 Normal brain function requires a delicate balance of excitation and inhibition in neuronal circuits, which, when dysregulated, can lead to abnormal function and both rare and more prevalent neurological disorders.
 The Company is applying genetic insights to the discovery and development of therapies for neurological disorders through two proprietary platforms, using its understanding of shared biological targets and circuits in the brain.
 Each platform has multiple programs currently, with significant potential for additional program and indication expansion:

-- CerebrumTM, the Company's small molecule platform, utilizes deep understanding of neuronal excitability and neuronal networks and applies a series of computational and experimental tools to develop orally available precision therapies - SolidusTM, the Company's antisense oligonucleotide, or ASO, platform, is an efficient, targeted precision medicine discovery and development engine anchored on a proprietary, computational methodology
+- Cerebrum[TM], the Company's small molecule platform, utilizes deep understanding of neuronal excitability and neuronal networks and applies a series of computational and experimental tools to develop orally available precision therapies - Solidus[TM], the Company's antisense oligonucleotide, or ASO, platform, is an efficient, targeted precision medicine discovery and development engine anchored on a proprietary, computational methodology

 The Company's platforms utilize a deliberate, pragmatic and patient-guided approach, leveraging a suite of translational tools, including novel transgenic and predictive translational animal models and electrophysiology markers, to enable an efficient path to proof-of-concept in patients.
 Through this approach, the Company has established a diversified, multimodal CNS portfolio with four clinical-stage product candidates across movement disorders and epilepsy.
-For the Company's most advanced product candidate under the CerebrumTM platform, ulixacaltamide (formerly known as PRAX-944), it expects to announce topline results from the ongoing Phase 3 Essential3 clinical trials in essential tremor in the second half of 2024.
-Within the Company's PRAX-628 program, it announced positive results from its Photo-Paroxysmal Response ("PPR") study in the first quarter of 2024 and plans to initiate the first of two efficacy studies of PRAX-628 in focal onset seizures in the second half of 2024, with topline results expected in 2025.
-The Company plans to initiate a second PRAX-628 efficacy study in focal onset seizures in the first half of 2025, with topline results expected in the first half of 2026.
-The Company's PRAX-562 Phase 2 EMBOLD study was initiated in the first quarter of 2023, with cohorts in SCN2A-DEE and SCN8A-DEE; topline results are expected for both cohorts in the third quarter of 2024.
-For the Company's most advanced product candidate under the SolidusTM platform, elsunersen (formerly known as PRAX-222), it shared results from Part 1 of the EMBRAVE study in the fourth quarter of 2023, and is currently completing multiple global regulatory interactions in anticipation of starting the pivotal phase of the program later in 2024.
+For the Company's most advanced product candidate under the CerebrumTM platform, ulixacaltamide, two Phase 3 Essential3 clinical trials in essential tremor are ongoing.
+The Company is planning to conduct an interim analysis in the fourth quarter of 2024, with topline results anticipated shortly thereafter.
+Within the Company's PRAX-628 program, it announced positive results from its Photo-Paroxysmal Response ("PPR") study in the first quarter of 2024, and plans to initiate four studies to generate patient eligibility, efficacy, safety and pharmacokinetics (PK) data for the program.
+The Company intends to initiate an observational study of PRAX-628 in patients with epilepsy in the third quarter of 2024, as well as three efficacy studies.
+The first efficacy study will be an open label eight-week study in patients with focal onset seizures or generalized epilepsy to be initiated in the second half of 2024, with topline results expected in the first half of 2025.
+The Company also plans to initiate a double-blind, placebo-controlled, 12-week study in focal onset seizures in the fourth quarter of 2024, with topline results expected in the second half of 2025, and plans to initiate a third efficacy study in the first half of 2025.
+The Company's relutrigine (formerly known as PRAX-562) Phase 2 EMBOLD study was initiated in the first quarter of 2023, with two cohorts in SCN2A-DEE and SCN8A-DEE; topline results are expected for both cohorts in the third quarter of 2024.
+For the Company's most advanced product candidate under the SolidusTM platform, elsunersen (formerly known as PRAX-222), it shared results from Part 1 of the EMBRAVE study in the fourth quarter of 2023, and has initiated the first arm of the global confirmatory study in Brazil.
+It is currently completing multiple global regulatory interactions to further expand the pivotal phase of the program later in 2024.